AndreisSirlene/Covid-19_Dashboard/README.md

 # Covid-19_Dashboard
 🦠 Quick streamlit dashboard to visualise the impact of COVID-19 worldwide.

-🗂️ Data on COVID-19 vaccination, cases, deaths, tests and vaccinations.
+🗂️ Data on COVID-19 cases, deaths, tests and vaccinations.

 • This app Covid-19 Dashboard access Data sourced updated daily by Our World in Data www.ourworldindata.org/coronavirus